alastairzotos/orthogonality/README.md

 You must have node, yarn and docker installed.

-If you are running on Mac/Linux and/or have `make` installed:
-- Run `make` in the same directory as the app
-- Navigate to http://localhost:3001 in your browser

-Otherwise:
+In your terminal:
 - `docker-compose up -d`
 - `yarn`
 - `yarn db:migrate`
 - `yarn dev`

-- Navigate to http://localhost:3001 in your browser
+Then navigate to http://localhost:3001 in your browser

 ### Database schema